WHAT PEOPLE ARE SAYING ABOUT DIMITRIS SGOUROS ON THE INTERNET

 Rachmaninov Piano Concerto No 3, 1st Movement

-Please feel free to add any comments about Sgouros' playing to my
+Please feel free to add any comments about Sgouros' playing to the

 guestbook.